Financial Aid

 Students who fail to meet financial aid SAP standards and lose financial aid eligibility can appeal this decision.
 This appeal form must be submitted to the Office of Financial Aid within 7 calendar days of the date on the notification letter or email and should be accompanied by appropriate supporting documentation..

 Appeals must be submitted to the Office of Financial Aid within seven (7) calendar days of the date on the notification letter or email.
 However, the final deadline for submitting an appeal is no later than four weeks prior to the end of the semester for which you wish to receive financial assistance (with all supporting documentation).
 Appeals will be evaluated by a cross-departmental committee.
 Appeals must explain why the student failed to make SAP, and what has changed to resolve the issue(s) that prevented the student from demonstrating SAP.
 Acceptable reasons for appeal may include injury or illness of the student, illness or death of an immediate relative of the student, or other extenuating circumstances beyond the student’s control.
-Students who cannot demonstrate financial aid SAP within one term will be required to submit an academic plan as a part of their appeal.
+Students who cannot demonstrate financial aid SAP within one term will be required to submit an Academic Plan as a part of their appeal.

-If it is impossible for the student to meet the minimum SAP standards after one term, then the institution and the student may agree upon an academic plan to monitor the student’s academic progress for more than one term.
-The institution will use the academic plan as the benchmark for SAP for the length of time specified in the academic plan.
-Students who fail to fulfill the requirements of the academic plan become ineligible for financial aid.
+Financial Aid Academic Plan Probation: If it is impossible for the student to meet the minimum Satisfactory Academic Progress standards after one term, then the institution and the student may agree upon an Academic Plan to monitor the student’s academic progress for more than one term.
+The institution will use the Academic Plan as the benchmark for satisfactory academic progress for the length of time specified in the Academic Plan.
+Students who fail to fulfill the requirements of the Academic Plan become ineligible for financial aid.

 Student Notification